smartmonkeyio/knowledgebase/docs/products/highway_lite/README.md

 Do you have more questions?
 Raise your doubts/improvements at [support@smartmonkey.io ](mailto:support@smartmonkey.io)

+## How do I get started
+To get started using Highway Lite, our Google Spreadsheet plugin, watch the following video in English.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/vb5sQwxtLmg" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Technology Used
-Highway Lite - Route optimizer uses the mighty technology SmartMonkey Core to optimize the routes.<br/> Highway Lite uses Google maps aswell to geolocate the stops.
+Highway Lite - Route optimizer uses the mighty technology [SmartMonkey API](developers/README) to optimize the routes.<br/> Highway Lite uses Google maps aswell to geolocate the stops.

 ## Solve Geolocation issues